Piqulsky/FakeChat/README.md

 * [othneildrew's Best-README-Template](https://github.com/othneildrew/Best-README-Template)
 * Hania Pikulska and rest of "Untangling" (2024) team for firsts tests
+* Sergiusz Brasławski for lending the script of "Welcome to My World" (2024) to fill conversations

 <p align="right">(<a href="#readme-top">back to top</a>)</p>